Triballawyer07/OutPI/Standard/README.md

 This standard folder is for people who don't need / wish to extend outgauges existing data stream.
 This will be fine for the majority of people, this is also the most realiable method.
+Since extending Outgauges Protocols will require editing the game files, which will most likely break every update.